ALTIBASE/Documents/Manuals/Altibase_trunk/eng/GeneralReference_2_Eng.md

 ##### Description

 When replication synchronization is performed, the Replication Sender Thread determines the current position in the log at which replication will start after synchronization.
 In order to prevent another transaction from changing the data in the table on which synchronization is to be performed right at the time of this determination, the Replication Sender Thread obtains an S Lock on the table on which synchronization is to be performed for a short time before synchronization.
 This property specifies the amount of time, in seconds, to wait to establish a lock when a table to be synchronized has been locked by another transaction.
 If a lock is requested but cannot be obtained immediately, the replication process will wait for the amount of time specified here.
 If a lock cannot be obtained within the amount of time specified here, the synchronization attempt will be handled as an error.
-If this value is specified as 0, a lock is not established on the replication target table; however, data conflict can occur
+If this value is specified as 0, a lock is not established on the replication target table; however, data conflict can occur.

 This property can be changed using the ALTER SYSTEM statement while Altibase is running.